Does Smoking Affect Life Insurance?

 $2,317 (F), $2,679 (M)

-These rates are based on MoneyGeek analysis of life insurance quotes for 40-year-olds of average health.
-Your actual rates may vary significantly based on health, insurer, and other factors.
+*These rates come from MoneyGeek analysis of life insurance quotes for 40-year-olds of average health.
+Your actual rates differ based on health, insurer and other factors.
 Rates shown are estimates for comparison purposes only.

 How Do Life Insurance Companies Know if You Smoke?